Are you having back pain with any of the following?

 If you have urgent concerns or issues while my office is closed, or need general medical advice, you can call the Appointment and Advice line, available 24 hours a day, 7 days a week.
 You will be connected with a nurse who can give you immediate advice.

-If you are experiencing a serious problem or an emergency, call 911 or go to the nearest Emergency Room when the clinic is not open.
+If you are experiencing an emergency, call 911 or go to the nearest Emergency Room.

 Having all of our Kaiser Permanente departments located together or nearby, including pharmacy, laboratory, radiology and health education, makes getting your care easier for you.